-Name of the entity Registered office Ownership percentage SOCIETE GENERALE S. A. 29 Bld Haussmann, Paris 60.35 CHASE NOMINEES LIMITED 125 London Wall, London 6.15 NORTRUST NOMINEES LIMITED 155, Bishopsgate, London 3.41
+Ownership Name of the entity Registered office percentage SOCIETE GENERALE S.A.
+29 Bld Haussmann, Paris 60.35 CHASE NOMINEES LIMITED 125 London Wall, London 6.15 NORTRUST NOMINEES LIMITED 155 Bishopsgate, London 3.41

-Société Générale S. A., being the only entity with a qualified holding in the Bank as well as the ultimum parent company, is a French joint stock company incorporated by a Deed approved through the issuance of a Decree on 4 May 1864, and is licensed as a bank.
-Under the legislative and regulatory provisions relating to credit institutions, notably the articles of the Monetary and Financial Code, the Company is subject to commercial laws, in particular Articles 210-1 and the following of the French Commercial Code, as well as current by-laws.
+Société Générale S.A., being the only entity with a qualified holding in the Bank as well as the ultimate parent company, is a French joint stock company incorporated by a Deed approved through the issuance of a Decree on 4 May 1864, and is licensed as a bank.
+Under the legislative and regulatory provisions relating to credit institutions, notably the articles of the Monetary and Financial Code, the Company is subject to commercial laws, in particular Articles 210-1 and following the French Commercial Code, as well as its Articles of Association.

-As at 31 December 2012, the Group held 238,672 treasury shares at a cost of CZK 726 million (2011: 238,672 treasury shares at a cost of CZK 726 million).
+As at 31 December 2012, the Bank held 238,672 treasury shares at a cost of CZK 726 million (2011: 238,672 treasury shares at a cost of CZK 726 million).